ivelasq/pipedream/content/blog/understanding-the-r-pipe.md

 ## Extra credit for those who made it this far

 How would you do this with the proposed native R pipe-bind `=>` syntax?
-Respond to my tweet about this blog post below!
+Respond to my [tweet](https://twitter.com/ivelasq3) about this blog post once you have the answer!

 [^1]: Running the same line without that argument, `mtcars %>% plot(.$hp)`, does run without an error (but is not the plot that we want since it is using `mtcars` as the first argument, as mentioned above).